 Sean Southern graduated from Ball State University in 2000 as a double major in English and History.
-After college, he earned an M.A. in English at DePaul University in 2002 and a J.D. in Law at Loyola University Chicago’s School of Law in 2007, where he graduated cum laude.
+He earned an M.A. in English at DePaul University in 2002 and a J.D. at Loyola University Chicago School of Law in 2007, where he graduated cum laude.

 Following law school, Sean practiced law in both the public and private sectors.
-First, he joined a large Chicago law firm where he focused his practice on commercial leasing and other real estate matters.
-Thereafter, Sean represented indigent criminal defendants at the Office of the State Appellate Defender, obtaining favorable decisions on both direct appeal and in collateral proceedings.
+First, he focused on real estate matters at a Chicago law firm.
+Sean later represented indigent criminal defendants at the Office of the State Appellate Defender, obtaining favorable decisions on both direct appeal and in collateral proceedings.

-Then in 2011, he joined the Office of Professional Development at Indiana University’s School of Law, where he served as an Associate Director.
-Sean’s responsibilities included developing and maintaining effective relationships with legal employers and the greater legal community, assisting alumni and students with job search strategies and resume design, and administering the on-campus interview program.
-He now works as a Legal Talent Manager at Faegre Baker Daniels LLP.
+In 2011, Sean became the Associate Director for the Office of Professional Development at Indiana University’s McKinney School of Law.
+Sean’s responsibilities included developing and maintaining effective relationships with the greater legal community, assisting alumni and students with job search strategies, and administering the on-campus interview program.

 How did your English major lead to your career in law–as well as your job as a career counselor?
 What skills did you learn as an English major that helped you transition?

 Steve Jobs once said, “You can’t connect the dots looking forward; you can only connect them looking backward.”

 Looking back, I can connect a few dots to my English degree through my various roles.
 They all involve finding people and their stories interesting and worth encouraging.